n0mbr3al3at0r10/iexec-demo/README.md

 yarn start withdraw [options]
 ```

 Check your account balance and withdraw RLC from the iExec protocol back to your wallet.
+The command now provides interactive amount selection with smart defaults.

 **Options:**

-- `-a, --amount <amount>`: Amount of RLC to withdraw (default: all available)
+- `-a, --amount <amount>`: Amount of RLC to withdraw

+**Features:**

+- **Interactive Amount Selection**: If no amount is provided, prompts for withdrawal amount with maximum available balance as default
+- **Smart Validation**: Ensures the requested amount doesn't exceed available balance
+- **User-Friendly Confirmation**: Confirmation prompt defaults to "yes" for quick approval
+- **Flexible Withdrawal**: Supports partial or full withdrawal with intelligent defaults

 **Examples:**

-Check balance and withdraw all available RLC:
+Interactive mode (will prompt for amount, defaulting to maximum available):

 ```bash
 yarn start withdraw